dbj-data/ubench/README.md

 This will call into ubench.h, instantiate all the benchmarks and run the benchmark framework.

-Alternatively, if you want to write your own main and call into ubench.h, you can instead, in one C or C++ file call:
+**Alternatively**, if you want to write your own main and call into ubench.h, you can instead, in one C or C++ file call:

 ```c